kqdtran/ninjascraper/README.md

 (You can also follow the guide below for Py3k, just replace Python3 with Python2 or Python)

 Yup!
-You are good to go.
-MacOSX users can find a very similar guide here: http://stackoverflow.com/questions/452283/how-can-i-install-the-beautiful-soup-module-on-the-mac.
-Similarly, for Windows users, this may help: http://stackoverflow.com/questions/12228102/how-to-install-beautiful-soup-4-with-python-2-7-on-windows
+You are good to go. **Mac OSX** users can find a very similar guide here: http://stackoverflow.com/questions/452283/how-can-i-install-the-beautiful-soup-module-on-the-mac.
+Similarly, for **Windows users**, this may help: http://www.stat.ucla.edu/~rosario/classes/07F/202a/python/index.html.

 #### If Python3 is the default version of Python on your machine, or Python2 is default BUT you want to use Python3